Szabolcs Huszti

 Szabolcs Huszti (/hu/; born 18 April 1983) is a Hungarian professional football coach and a former player.
 He is the de facto manager of Fehérvár, even though Gábor Toldi formally holds that position.
 He was well known for his dribbling, pace, passing and goal scoring ability from midfield.

 Huszti began his professional career at the Hungarian club Ferencváros.
 A short stint with Metz followed, before he was signed by Bundesliga club Hannover 96 for £210,000 in 2006.
 He scored six goals in his first season, the most memorable coming in a shocking 1–0 victory away at Bayern Munich.
-In 2009, he moved to Zenit to replace Arsenal-bound Andrey Arshavin.
+In 2009, he moved to Zenit Saint Petersburg to replace Arsenal-bound Andrey Arshavin.
 After several spells in Germany and China, Huszti returned to Hungary where he retired as part of Fehérvár in 2020.

 He was first called up for the Hungary national team during his time on loan at Sopron, and made his senior international debut in April 2004.
 Huszti was suspended from the team in 2007 after walking out of a training camp ahead of two UEFA Euro 2008 qualifiers.
 In 2008, he made his comeback for his country in a 1–1 draw against Slovakia.
 He retired from international football in 2010, as he wanted to focus on his club career and that he did not like the atmosphere around the national side.

-Career
+Club career

 Ferencváros

 Huszti (his surname meaning "from Huszt" now in Ukraine) began his professional career at the Hungarian club Ferencváros.
 Following a solitary first team appearance, he was loaned out to fellow top-flight team FC Sopron in December 2003.
 During this six-month stint, he scored goals in his 14 appearances.
 He was called back to his parent club for the 2004–05 season, and began brightly, scoring on his return against Győr and establishing himself as a regular starter.

 Huszti's time in his native country wasn't to last beyond that one season.
 Despite interest from Rangers and West Bromwich Albion, he was eventually sold to FC Metz of France's Ligue 1 in summer 2005.
 His new club was to endure a difficult season though, as they ended up suffering relegation.
-This was the catalyst for another move, as he transferred to German Bundesliga club Hannover 96 for just £210,000 in July 2006.
+This was the catalyst for another move, as he transferred to Bundesliga club Hannover 96 for just £210,000 in July 2006.